Evaluating the Use of a Smartphone Application for English Speakers to Learn Spanish

 User Research Survey N=166

 The survey focused on general user demographics and opinions about language learning.
-I asked questions about what people wanted to learn, their motivations for learning, current application use and likes and dislikes of those applications.
+I asked questions on what people wanted to learn, their motivations for learning, current application use, and likes and dislikes of those applications.

 of participants need help staying motivated